 hostname: ftp://customerftp.convio.net OR ftp://clientftp.cluster3.convio.net/ username: Contact Support and reference this article. password: For security purposes, the password can only be given over the phone.
 For verification purposes, Support must call you at the number listed on your record.
 Please request a call back.

 The above usernames and passwords will only be provided to you by phone for security reasons.
-Your username and password will work for both secure and unsecure FTP.

 Note: Another FTP server exists for the purpose of housing data sync CSV files.
 To access this separate FTP server, simply append _ds to the end of your username.
 You'll use the same password to access this.